Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: The BrightVQA dataset

-This category evaluates the necessity for reconstruction or emergency services based on the extent of destruction.
-Let \( p_{\text{destruction}} \) denote the destruction percentage.
-Reconstruction need is indicated if $ p_{destruction} > 40\% $.
+\textbf{Recovery Assessment}: evaluates the binary necessity for reconstruction or emergency services based on the extent of destruction.
+Reconstruction need is indicated if $p_{dest} > 40\%$.
 Four questions evaluate reconstruction needs, emergency service requirements, and habitability.
-The 40\% threshold yields a moderately balanced distribution, with 49\% of samples classified as ``reconstruction needed'' and 51\% as ``no reconstruction''.
+The threshold of 40\% was chosen for the sake of distribution balance, leading to a 49\%-51\% distribution of possible answers.